-93bis.Transfer of proceedings to court of a regional division a judicial officer acting in the absence of such judicial officer in terms of the provisions of section 186 (4) of the Criminal Procedure Act, 1955 (Act No. 56 of 1955), shall, if it appears that the trial may more properly be conducted before the court of a regional division or that the imposition of a sentence in terms of section 334quat(2) or 335(2) of the said Act would have been competent if such person had been so convicted by the court of a regional division, or when the public prosecutor so requests, as the case may be, stop the trial or, if such person has been convicted, set aside the finding in respect of such person and of any other person convicted after having been tried jointly with such firstmentioned person, and the proceedings shall thereupon be commenced afresh before the court of the regional division concerned.
+Notwithstanding anything to the contrary in any law contained, the judicial officer presiding at the trial of or who convicts any person being tried before a court which is not a court of a regional division, or a judicial officer acting in the absence of such judicial officer in terms of the provisions of section 186 (4) of the Criminal Procedure Act, 1955 (Act No. 56 of 1955), shall, if it appears that the trial may more properly be conducted before the court of a regional division or that the imposition of a sentence in terms of section 334quat(2) or 335(2) of the said Act would have been competent if such person had been so convicted by the court of a regional division, or when the public prosecutor so requests, as the case may be, stop the trial or, if such person has been convicted, set aside the finding in respect of such person and of any other person convicted after having been tried jointly with such firstmentioned person, and the proceedings shall thereupon be commenced afresh before the court of the regional division concerned.